 For specific details about connecting the SoC or module pins to an external PSRAM chip, consult the SoC or module datasheet.

-ESP-IDF fully supports the use of external memory in applications.
-Once the external RAM is initialized at startup, ESP-IDF can be configured to handle it in several ways:
+ESP-IDF fully supports the use of external RAM in applications.
+Once the external RAM is initialized at startup, ESP-IDF can be configured to integrate the external RAM in several ways: